apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ecowas risks disintegration if Burkina Faso, Mali and Niger leave - Omar Touray**
+**John Cena Announces Retirement From WWE — Watch His Full Speech**

-You can read more about it [here](https://www.bbc.com/news/articles/ce782jzyl76o).
+You can read more about it [here](https://tvline.com/news/john-cena-wwe-retirement-speech-video-1235278882/).

 ## Requirements
 - Python 3.8